On the Basis of the Hamilton-Jacobi-Bellman Equation in Economic Dynamics: Introduction

+In this paper, we first indicate that there are many models in which the above relationship between the HJB equation and the value function is broken, even within the scope of the RCK model, which is the most traditional variational problem in economics (Section 2).
+Among these problems are those for which there is no classical solution to the HJB equation in the first place; those for which the value function is a classical solution to the HJB equation but there are infinitely many other classical solutions; and those for which the value function is not a viscosity solution to the HJB equation but there are infinitely many classical solutions to the HJB equation.
+Thus, the above problem regarding the relationship between the solution to the HJB equation and the value function is serious for economists.

+On the other hand, there are many books and papers that provide a foundation for the HJB equation in models where the time interval is infinite.
+Ch.3 of Bardi and Capuzzo-Dolcetta \cite{BCD} is an example of a book, and Da Lio \cite{DL}, Baumeister et al. \cite{BLS}, and Hermosilla and Zidani \cite{HZ} are examples of papers.
+However, to the best of our knowledge, none of these studies is applicable to typical applications used in economics.
+Specifically, most of them include conditions such as boundedness and Lipschitz condition in what is called the instantaneous utility function in economics.
+The most frequent example of the instantaneous utility function in an application in economics is a class of functions called the CRRA function, which includes the logarithmic function, and the assumptions in the above study would eliminate such a function.\footnote{See Section 4 for a rigorous definition of the CRRA function.}

+Therefore, it is necessary to provide a foundation that allows economists to use the HJB equation safely in macroeconomic models.
+The purpose of this paper is to solve this problem.
+First, we derive the result that, under some economically valid assumptions, if the value function is finite, then it is a classical solution to the HJB equation (Proposition \ref{Prop3}).
+We then add a condition for the value function to be finite and derive conditions for the value function to be a classical solution to the HJB equation (Theorem \ref{Theorem1}).
+We go one step further and show that, under an additional condition, the value function is the unique classical solution to the HJB equation on a certain function space (Theorem \ref{Theorem2}).
+Taken together, these results constitute a mathematical basis for the use of the HJB equation to determine the value function in our economic model, under reasonable assumptions.

-Our assumptions are sufficiently weak to allow us to deal with a much wider variety of problems than the usual RCK model.
-First, we do not assume the Inada condition, nor do we assume its negation.
-Thus, we can deal with models that satisfy the Inada condition, or conversely, we can deal with problems that do not satisfy the Inada condition, such as the AK model.
+Our assumptions are sufficiently weak to allow us to treat a much wider variety of problems than the usual RCK model.
+First, we do not assume the Inada condition, nor do we assume its negation.\footnote{The Inada condition is defined in Section 2.} Thus, we can deal with models that satisfy the Inada condition, or conversely, we can deal with problems that do not satisfy the Inada condition, such as the AK model.
 We also do not assume that the speed of capital accumulation is linear with respect to consumption.
 Furthermore, we allow the instantaneous utility function to depend not only on consumption but also on capital accumulation.
 Thus, the results of this paper can be applied to a considerable number of macroeconomic dynamic models.